dtoth/kube-transform/README.md

 - Here are N (e.g. 100) sets of arguments.
 - I want to invoke the function N times in parallel (once with each argument set), and I want each invocation to get at least X GB of RAM and Y CPU cores.

 **kube-transform** creates the corresponding Kubernetes Job manifest and submits it to your cluster.
 If running locally, parallelization will be limited by your local resources.
-If running in EKS, you can achieve massive parallelization.
+If running in EKS (or any large or autoscaling cluster), you can achieve massive parallelization.

 To implement a transformation in Kube Transform, you simply need to write:
 - **An orchestration function** which defines how the transformation should be broken into tasks.
 For [example](https://github.com/dtoth/kube-transform/blob/14a1f31bb9287c334b731898e410818f00f99a7f/orchestration/hello_world/orchestrate.py#L28-L46), the orchestration function might take in a directory, list the files, and create one task per file.
 This is a lightweight function that runs on the orchestration device (e.g. your local computer).
 It should output a dictionary that adheres to the [KubeTransformJob JSON schema](schemas/kube_transform_job.json).